 Although the symptoms can differ from person to person, some typical signs include trouble with fundamental arithmetic, maths concepts, reading a clock, taking measurements, and using mental maths.
 Those with dyscalculia may also have difficulty organising their time and solving problems.

-Having trouble managing money is one of the typical signs and symptoms of adult dyscalculia.
-They may also struggle with time management, affecting decisions about how long a task should take or how to schedule travel hours.
-Individuals with dyscalculia may find measuring ingredients in recipes difficult.
+Trouble managing money is one of the typical signs and symptoms of adult dyscalculia.
+Individuals with dyscalculia may also struggle with time management, affecting decisions about how long a task should take or how to schedule travel hours.
+They may also find measuring ingredients in recipes difficult.

 Is dyscalculia a disability?